rick1270/life-todo/README.md

 ## Session Continuity

 At the start of each Claude session:
-1. Claude reads this README for current state
+1. Claude fetches README.md from GitHub for current state
-2. Claude reads CHANGELOG.md for recent changes and decisions
+2. Claude fetches CHANGELOG.md from GitHub for recent changes and decisions
 3. Claude reads DATA_DICTIONARY.md for schema reference

-Files pinned to Claude Project: `README.md`, `CHANGELOG.md`, `DATA_DICTIONARY.md`, `WebApp.gs`, `index.html`